gcc-mirror/gcc/gcc/config/rs6000/predicates.md

 })

 ;; Return 1 if op is a general purpose register.
 Unlike gpc_reg_operand, don't ;; allow floating point or vector registers.
+Since vector registers are not ;; allowed, we don't have to reject SFmode/SImode subregs.
 (define_predicate "int_reg_operand"
   (match_operand 0 "register_operand")
 {